CSE232-MSU/CSE232/syllabus.md

 Lab section 1-9 will be conducted in STEM 2201.
 Performing the work assigned in your laboratory section is *mandatory*.
 Repeatedly failing to earn credit for your laboratory section will reduce your final grade (see below).
 Lab section 730 is by default asynchronous online.

-The lab sessions are designed to be learning tools that complement the lectures, as well as collaborative experiences where students work with each other and the Teaching Assistant to complete the exercise.
+The lab sessions are designed to be learning tools that complement the lectures, as well as collaborative experiences where students work with each other and the Teaching Assistants to complete the exercise.
 Students who are late to lab might not receive credit for that session.
 Attendance is based on a good faith effort, i.e., the TAs will decide if you have put in a sincere effort to participate actively, collaborate with others, and attempt to complete the exercise.

 You are responsible for reading the lab and being comfortable with the content covered even if you choose to drop it (lab content will appear on homework assignments and exams).